 Germany: The country where you can find good bread, pretty Christmas markets, and free education!
 Hamburg is this Western European country’s second-largest city and one of the most important ports in Europe.
 While I may not agree with the locals who proclaim it to be “the most beautiful city in the world,” I do think it has a fair amount of things do see and do.

-But if you only have twelve hours you’ll have to be quick when exploring the city.
+But if you only have a few hours you’ll have to be quick when exploring the city.
 And because I want you to enjoy your time I created this guide on how to spend twelve hours in Hamburg.
 However, if you have the chance to spend more time in Germany’s Gateway to the World, check out these posts on:

 - The 6 Best Things to Do in Hamburg